Discover the 5 HR trends for the next year presented by Forbes and the BRIGHT solutions for each one of them.

 5. There will continue to be increasing pressure on diversity, equity and inclusion

 Along with expectations of greater empathy and a more humane work environment, there will continue to be increasing pressure to improve equity and inclusion in organizations.
 In particular, all stakeholders – internally and externally – will push for greater leadership diversity.
-This year in this area we made Plans for Equality and several Workshops on Moral and Sexual Harassment and on Gender Equality and Inclusive Communication.
+This year in this area we made Plans for Equality and several Workshops on Moral and Sexual Harassment and on

 Without proactive and future-proof Employees, companies will stagnate.
 This is an exciting time to be working with the People and for the People.
 With many challenges, Human Resources professionals have never played a more important role in helping organizations stay competitive.
 Human Resources will continue to be part of the solution and remain at the forefront of all of the key business challenges in the coming year.
 Make the difference!
 Know how.